gitpitch/the-template/README.md

 [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/gitpitch/the-template)

-# GitPitch - The Template
+# GitPitch - Slide Design Templates

-*THE FASTEST WAY FROM IDEA TO PRESENTATION*

-For details, see the complete template documentation [here](https://gitpitch.com/docs/the-template).
+The GitPitch slide design templates are a collection of markdown snippets that can be used to quickly create high-utility slide designs within your GitPitch slide decks.
+For details, see the [Slide Design Templates Guide](https://gitpitch.com/docs/the-template).